 For testing dates, location, costs, etc., please visit the Certification Test Center.

 In its comprehensive analysis of the profession, Hay Management Consultants refers to the RDR as the epitome of excellence among court reporters.
-As of this writing, NCRA boasts over 350 RDRs.
+As of this writing, NCRA boasts more than 350 RDRs.

-To sit for the RDR exam, a candidate must be a RMR and have five (5) current and continuous years of membership commencing with Participating or Registered member status.
+To sit for the RDR Exam, a candidate must be a RMR and have five current and continuous years of membership commencing with Participating or Registered member status.

 Please visit the Certification Test Center for more information.

-A RDR job analysis that explains the relevant job experience, practice domains and tasks, and the underlying skills essential for the Registered Diplomate Reporter is available by clicking here.
-[Adobe Acrobat]
+A RDR Job Analysis that explains the relevant job experience, practice domains and tasks, and the underlying skills essential for the Registered Diplomate Reporter is available by clicking here.

-A list of references for the exam can be found on Page 2 of the Job Analysis.
+A list of references for the exam can be found on page two of the Job Analysis.

-The RDR Exam consists of a 115*-question, multiple-choice Written Knowledge Test (WKT) that focuses on thres areas--technology (17%), reporting practices (53%), and professional practices (30%).
+The RDR Exam consists of a 115*-question, multiple-choice Written Knowledge Test that focuses on three areas: technology (17%), reporting practices (53%), and professional practices (30%).
 You must receive a scaled score** of 70 or better to pass the exam.

 ** Scaled scoring is a means of assuring fairness and consistency in the difficulty level from one test administration to the next, achieved by applying two widely accepted standard-setting methods to each individual test question.
 This evaluation, recommended by NCRA's testing consultant and done by the Test Advisory Committee in conjunction with the Certification Standard Setting Task Force, has been in use since November 2003 and ensures that NCRA's program continues to meet testing industry standards.